Join the Global Breast Cancer Movement

 Breast Self-Examination (BSE)

-A method used by women to become familiar with the normal look and feel of their breasts.
+A method that may help some women become familiar with the normal look and feel of their breasts.
+BSE is not recommended as a breast cancer screening tool because it has not been shown to decrease breast cancer death.

 Top of Document